Towards Spatially Consistent Image Generation: On Incorporating Intrinsic Scene Properties into Diffusion Models: Introduction

 Recent text-to-image (T2I) generation models, notably diffusion models~\cite{ddpm, diffusion_beat_gan, imagen, ldm}, have shown remarkable success in producing diverse and realistic images.
 However, these models often produce images with \textit{spatial inconsistencies}\textemdash such as distorted object geometry or implausible scene layouts as in \cref{fig:teaser}\textemdash due to their reliance on pixel-level supervision and lack of structured scene understanding~\cite{sdxl}.
 To overcome this, richer and more structured representations beyond pixels are needed to guide the generation process to generate more spatially coherent images.

-A natural remedy is to incorporate explicit 3D scene information (e.g. point clouds, meshes) into the generative process~\cite{point_diffusion, point_diffusion2, shap_e}.
+A natural remedy is to incorporate explicit 3D scene information (e.g. point clouds, meshes) into the generative process~\cite{point_diffusion, shap_e}.
 While effective in grounding geometry, the high cost of data acquisition and rendering limits its scalability and diversity.
 Additionally, the reliance on explicit 3D structure makes them ill-suited for abstract, stylized, or artistic scenes.
 An alternative approach is to leverage intrinsic scene properties (or simply \textit{intrinsics})—such as depth, surface normals, or segmentation maps—which offer structured, complementary views of the same scene.
+Here, we use the term \textit{intrinsics} in the sense of \citet{intrinsic}, referring to image-inherent scene attributes rather than camera intrinsics in multi-view geometry.
 However, prior work leveraging intrinsics has not aimed to improve spatial consistency, but rather focused on conditional generation given external intrinsic inputs~\cite{controlnet}.
 This reliance on additional signals limits their applicability to general T2I generation and fails to model the underlying scene structure.

 To address this issue, we propose a new approach that improves spatial consistency by jointly modeling both images and their intrinsic scene properties.
 As illustrated in \cref{fig:teaser}, intrinsics provide complementary geometric and semantic cues that help delineate object boundaries and spatial layouts, especially in perceptually ambiguous regions.
 By learning a joint distribution over images and intrinsics, our model captures multiple structured views of a scene, thereby significantly reducing spatial inconsistencies in the generation process.
 In contrast to conditional approaches that model a unidirectional relationship, our joint modeling allows intrinsics and images to regularize each other during training.
 Incorporating intrinsics also offers practical advantages: they can be efficiently extracted from large-scale 2D datasets using pre-trained models, without the need for 3D data or manual labeling.
 Moreover, since large T2I models implicitly contain intrinsic knowledge~\cite{intrinsic_lora, intrinsic_knowledge, intrinsic_knowledge2}, we leverage this capacity with only minimal adjustments, without compromising the quality and capabilities of the original model.